 - Retcon: Her backstory has been re-written more often the Blue Boy Scout himself.
 It can look like a tangled mess.

-- Ret Gone: For a long while, Kara Zor-El was retconned out of existence by the Crisis on Infinite Earths - until a storyline with the Linda Danvers Supergirl had pre-Crisis Kara entering the Post-Crisis timestream by accident.
+- Ret Gone: For a long while, Kara Zor-El was retconned out of existence by the Crisis on Infinite Earths - until a storyline with the Linda Danvers Supergirl had pre-Crisis on Infinite Earths Kara entering the Post-Crisis timestream by accident.
 Later, a Post-Crisis Kara was reintroduced, replacing Linda.
+Finally, the events of Convergence undid the death of the original Supergirl.

 - Story Arc: Unusually for DC characters in the early Silver Age (especially Superman himself) Supergirl stories were regularly two or three (or rarely longer) story arcs rather than just stand alone stories.